Supporting Our Hospitals, Providers, and Communities

 As the pandemic unfolded, it quickly became evident that the ability for SHO hospital providers to see patients virtually was an increasingly necessary part of providing care.
 This transition impacted our team greatly in the areas of telehealth and credentialing.
 Nearly half of SHO’s team took on additional roles to support the new program implementation and expansion of Telehealth visits among SHO Hospitals.
 Staff members were directly involved in setting up virtual clinics, loading providers and associates, as well as triaging telehealth questions as they arose.
 Through SHO alone, nearly 11,000 virtual visits were conducted within a seven-month time span, an immense increase in utilization compared to the three previous years combined.
 We also saw an increase in credentialing activity as providers became flexible in how and where they provide care.

 During this time, our Affinity Groups became more important than ever.
 Throughout March, April, May, and June, many councils and taskforces gathered virtually to discuss matters specific to COVID-19 response and planning.
 Some met as often as weekly, while others bi-weekly or periodically, as needed.
-Our tertiary partners—Community Health Network, Franciscan Health, IU Health, and St. Vincent Health—were also involved in various discussions.
+Our tertiary partners—Community Health Network, Franciscan Health, IU Health, and Ascension St. Vincent — were also involved in various discussions.

 With the heightened importance of our Affinity Groups and the need for best practice sharing, SHO developed an online portal to collect and share valuable resources across SHO, from our hospitals as well as business partners.
 This Resource Center included an up-to-date dashboard of SHO hospital COVID cases and ICU bed and ventilator inventories.
 Other postings included new policies and procedures, results of key decisions, action plans, strategies, communications, or other information helpful to other SHO Hospitals while responding to COVID-19.